OPINION

 Standard of Review

-The fact-finder alone determines the weight to be given contradictory testimonial evidence because that determination depends on the fact-finder's evaluation of credibility and demeanor.
-Cain, 958 S.W.2d at 408-09.
-As the determiner of the credibility of the witnesses, the fact-finder may choose to believe all, some, or none of the testimony presented.
-Id. at 407 n.
-5; see also Lancon v.
-State, 253 S.W.3d 699, 705-07 (Tex.Crim.App.2008).
+The fact-finder alone determines the weight to be given contradictory testimonial evidence because that determination depends on the fact-finder’s evaluation of credibility and demeanor.

 Analysis

 To convict appellant of aggravated robbery, the jury had to find that he committed robbery and either caused serious bodily injury to another or used or exhibited a deadly weapon.
-See TEX.
-PENAL CODE ANN. § 29.03.
+See Tex.
+Penal Code Ann. § 29.03.

 Additionally, appellant could have been found guilty of aggravated robbery as a party to the offense if the jury found that he, with the intent to promote or assist the commission of the offense, solicited, encouraged, directed, aided or attempted to aid the others to commit the offense.
-See *531 TEX.
-PENAL CODE ANN. §§ 7.01; 7.02(a)(2) (Vernon 2003).
-Accordingly, we interpret appellant's first issue to be that the evidence is legally and factually insufficient to support his conviction for aggravated robbery, either as a principal or as a party to the offense, because appellant contends the evidence merely shows he was merely present during the commission of the crime.
-Appellant mischaracterizes the evidence against him.

-For example, appellant contends that the record provides no evidence he knew a weapon would be used to rob Cherukumalli.
+For example, appellant contends that the record provides no evidence he knew a weapon would be used to rob Cherukumal-li.
 In support of this argument, appellant directs us to his testimony at trial, where he admitted that he drove Dewitt, D-Ray, Northside, and Cherukumalli to the location of the shooting, but in which he also testified that he was smoking crack throughout the incident.
-Appellant also claimed he was ignorant of any plan to shoot Cherukumalli and that he actually told Cherukumalli to run before he was shot.[2]
+Appellant also claimed he was ignorant of any plan to shoot Cherukumalli and that he actually told Cherukumalli to ran before he was shot.
+2

 However, in addition to appellant’s trial testimony, the jury also heard evidence regarding appellant’s confession that he and Dewitt put Cherukumalli in the car and appellant drove to the location underneath the bridge.
 While appellant did not expressly state that he shot Cherukumalli, and he actually stated that he was going to let Cherukumalli go, he did admit that he “did it” and that he used a “chrome gun” at some point during the crime.